Saucony Xodus Ultra review

 It's coming for the Speedgoat

 The Hoka Speedgoat 5 is the talk of the town (and rightfully so) when it comes to ultra-distance trail racers.
-It's responsive and speedy, and the Saucony Xodus Ultra is shockingly close in performance but in a lower profile.
+It is responsive and speedy, but the Saucony Xodus Ultra has come shockingly close in performance to the icon.

-Overall, it's a close comparison that one of the runners boldly claims that you may want to grab the Xodus as a replacement to the Speedgoat.
+Overall, the two shoes are such a close comparison that you may want to grab the Xodus as a replacement for the Speedgoat.

 Tippy no more in the Xodus Ultra

-Many, if not all, are in agreement that the Saucony Xodus Ultra is a darn stable shoe.
-One of them even reports that it's an excellent example of a stable neutral shoe.
-The midsole has some firmness to it; it ensures planted, slip-free steps.
+The Saucony Xodus Ultra is a darn stable shoe!
+Actually, we can even say that it is an excellent example of a stable neutral shoe.
+The midsole has some firmness to it and it ensures planted, slip-free steps.

-And if there's one word that perfectly describes the entire ride of the shoe, it's "synergetic."
-It blends both responsiveness and stability so well; "the full underfoot recipe is surprisingly dreamy," expresses one avid trail runner.
+And if there's one word that perfectly describes the entire ride of the shoe, it's synergetic.
+It blends both responsiveness and stability so well!

 An ultra fit

-What's good about it is it's not terribly wide; your feet can breathe, but "they won't be floating away."
+What's good about it is it's not terribly wide; your feet can breathe, but they won't be floating around the shoe.
 By any means, it's not sloppy.
-Even when cornering, there have been no reports of slips.
+Even when cornering, we haven't experienced any slips.

 For narrow-footed runners, however, extra caution is necessary.
 The midfoot can feel a tad too roomy, but it can easily be remedied by cinching the laces down (and more about the laces below).

-The laces are so stretchy and flat; they're "counterproductive" to achieving that locked-in fit.
+The laces are so stretchy and flat; they get in the way of achieving a locked-in fit!
 The laces are also the suspected culprits when it comes to the shoe's rather loose midfoot wrap.

 Although they're solid in the comfort arena, they're just too elastic for that secure feel.
 What's worse is after some miles, they need a retie.